- + 136Images

 Fortuner Latest Update

-Fortuner Engine and Transmission: The 2.8-litre four-cylinder turbo-diesel variant returns 177PS of power and 420Nm of torque with the 6-speed manual, while the automatic transmission-equipped versions offer an extra 30Nm of torque.
+Fortuner Engine and Transmission: Its 2.8-litre, 4-cylinder turbo-diesel variant returns 177PS of power and 420Nm of torque with the 6-speed manual, while the automatic transmission-equipped versions offer an extra 30Nm of torque.
 The 2.7-litre four-cylinder petrol variant is good for 166PS and 245Nm, which is paired to a 5-speed manual gearbox with an option of automatic transmission as well.
 It is available in 2WD configuration only, whereas the diesel gets both 2WD and 4WD options.

 Toyota Fortuner price list (Variants)